 Sounds are Objects expresses the idea that we conceptualise the abstract experience of sound through visual and physical metaphor.
-We can refer to sounds through tactile metaphors like 'rough' or 'smooth', or spatial metaphors like 'up' and 'down'.
-Sounds are essentially understood as objects.
+Demonstrated in language, we refer to sounds through tactile metaphors like 'rough' or 'smooth', or spatial metaphors like 'up' and 'down'.
+Sounds are essentially, conceptually and fundamentally, understood as objects.

 A blend of stop motion and live action, the project uses about 10,000 stills and includes recordings from a DIY hydrophone.
 Notes from the music movement were recorded through a tank of water and re-edited into the music.
 The musical movement originally plays Over the Rainbow.
 Electronic sounds are from short circuiting a stylophone.
 The music that plays as the ink runs over the record is called Strange Dreams: https://soundcloud.com/schoolofthought/strange-dreams